Nikita Wilson

 Nikita Franciscus Wilson (born February 25, 1964) is an American former professional basketball player.
 He was selected by the National Basketball Association's Portland Trail Blazers with the 30th overall pick in the second round of the 1987 NBA draft.

-Wilson, whose nickname is simply "Bun," played at Leesville High School in Louisiana, was a member of the 1983 Parade All-American Fourth Team for High School in the U.S. and college basketball 1983–1987 at Louisiana State University.
-He saw action in fifteen games for the Trail Blazers during the 1987-88 NBA season, averaging 1.3 points.
-He has extensive overseas experience, primarily in France.
+Wilson, whose nickname is "Bun," played at Leesville High School in Louisiana and was a member of the 1983 Parade All-American Fourth Team.
+He then played college basketball from 1983 to 1987 at Louisiana State University.
+After his college career ended, Wilson played 15 games for the Trail Blazers during the 1987-88 NBA season, averaging 1.3 points, and afterward played overseas, particularly in France.